 In short, it’s good enough for me to overlook the frustration for now.
 Even if I’ve been more frustrated during my second read than my first, I still want to continue.
 And I love Binghe, okay?
-At least, the white lotus who could soothe my heart a little while I wanted to just throw the book on the floor with a roar.
+At least, the white lotus, who could soothe my heart a little while I wanted to just throw the book on the floor with a roar.

-Then again, don’t we all know how masochistic I am with media I consume?
+Then again, don’t we all know how masochistic I am with the media I consume?
 Even without Binghe’s (temporarily) soothing character, I might have read the book just as fast.
-(Because I did binge it as much as I could, even though my time was limited the days before Christmas Eve.)
+(Because I did binge it as much as I could, even though my time was limited on the days before Christmas Eve.)

 This book is rated 17+, meaning it’s Mature for Older Teens based on the rating alone.
 For this book, I agree.
 There’s not a whole lot of violence, no sexual content, and otherwise just swearing, really.
 But this series is for adults and I’d probably motion more towards a New Adult demographic (and older) if I were to refer to a specific demographic.

 Nonetheless, it gets a 2.5 or thereabout on the NSFA scale.

 That’s it for today.
 If you wish to buy the book because it infuriated me, because it’s a BL transmigration novel, because you’re curious or just because you want to see more danmei brought over to the west, you can buy physical copies from the links below to support the blog while at it.

 Picks up the book with a heavy sigh and places it in the bookcase, then adds book 2 to the list of books to buy.